SailorVickFGC/A120LO-LUA/README.md

 ## 📦 What's in the training mode right now:
 ![Bizhawk screenshot of A120LO Lua 1.0](https://media.discordapp.net/attachments/606287985801166878/615225027910041611/EmuHawk_2019-08-24_21.58.08.png?width=720&height=530)
+- Hibox Viewer!
 - Combo counter in real time (number of hits in your last combo)
 - Damage output (last combo damage)
 - Stun / foe's stamina - timer until stun reset
 - Training Dummy's state (WIP)

-Disclaimer: When you start the training mode, damage is at -1, it will go to zero once you hit the training dummy.
+> **Disclaimer**: When you start the training mode, damage is at -1, it will go to zero once you hit the training dummy.